krerkkiat/acm-cs-survival-guide/editor.rst

 Tips and Tricks
 ===============

-One quick note on line number.
-Most of the editor will turn on the line number by default for you.
+One quick note on line numbers.
+Most of editors will turn on line numbers by default for you.
-However, Gedit is not, so you can turn in on via :bash:`Edit->Preferences`.
+However Gedit does not, but you can turn them on via :bash:`Edit->Preferences`.
-On :bash:`vim` you can use :bash:`set number` to show line number or :bash:`set nonumber` to turn it off.
+On :bash:`vim` you can use the :bash:`:set number` command to show line numbers or :bash:`:set nonumber` to turn them off.

+If you ever accidently start :bash:`vim` you can quit without saving by typing :bash:`ESC:q!`.

+If you ever accidently start :bash:`emacs` you can quit without savig by typing :bash:`Ctrl-x Ctrl-c`

 If you write code on Windows and then copy the code to a Linux system, you will find the '^M' character at the end of every line.
 To remove these characters, you can run :bash:`sed -i 's/\r//g filename'` in the directory with the file.